Australia 31–0 American Samoa: Match summary

 Australia fielded a team with several rarely used players as many regulars were either rested or omitted from the team.
 Strikers John Aloisi and Damian Mori who combined for 10 goals in the 22–0 win over Tonga were also omitted for this match.
-The American Samoa team were troubled by passport issues, with only one member of their original 20-man senior team, goalkeeper Nicky Salapu, eligible to play.
+The American Samoa team were troubled by passport issues, with only one member of their original 20-man senior team, 20-year-old goalkeeper Nicky Salapu, eligible to play.
 He was named captain for the match.
 American Samoa was also unable to call their under-20 players because most of them were involved in high school exams at the time.
 They were forced to draft in youth players, including three 15-year-old players, to put together a makeshift team with an average age of 18.
 According to team manager and Football Federation American Samoa vice-president Tony Langkilde, some of the team's players had never played a full 90-minute match before the match with Australia.

-American Samoa held Australia scoreless for the first ten minutes of play until Con Boutsianis scored Australia's first goal from a corner kick.
+American Samoa held Australia scoreless for the first nine minutes of play until Con Boutsianis scored Australia's first goal from a corner kick.
 Archie Thompson scored his first goal in the 12th minute.
 His strike partner David Zdrilic added his first goal a minute later.
 Tony Popovic added two successive goals in the 17th and 19th minutes to extend Australia's lead to 6–0.
 In the 25th minute, Zdrilic achieved a hat-trick, making the score 9–0 for Australia.
 Thompson then scored 6 of the next 7 goals as Australia led 16–0 at half-time.
 Thompson led Australia in scoring with 8 goals at half-time and Zdrilic had 4 goals.

 Boutsianis, who scored the first goal of the first half, scored the first goal of the second half in the 50th minute.
 Boutsianis later added another goal to complete his hat-trick.
-Thompson and Zdrilic added 5 and 4 goals to finish with 13 and 8 goals, respectively.
-Boutsianis finished with 3 goals, while Popovic, Aurelio Vidmar and Simon Colosimo scored 2 goals each and substitute Fausto De Amicis netting once.
+Thompson and Zdrilic added five and four goals to finish with thirteen and eight goals, respectively.
+Boutsianis finished with 3 goals, while Popovic, Aurelio Vidmar and Simon Colosimo scored two goals each and substitute Fausto De Amicis netting once.
 In the 86th minute, despite being down by 29 goals, American Samoa managed to launch an attack towards Australia's goal when Pati Feagiai had a shot, which was saved by Michael Petkovic.
 That was American Samoa's only shot on goal.

 The large number of goals created confusion over the correct scoreline.
 At the end of the match, the scoreboard at the stadium showed 32–0 and Thompson was credited with 14 goals.
 After the statistician did a recount, the 31–0 scoreline was announced and Thompson's total goal count was reduced to 13.
 After the match, FIFA went on to release the official statistics after receiving the official report from the referee and match officials, which confirmed the 31–0 scoreline and Thompson's 13 goals.